aconrad/pycobertura/README.md

 ```

 ![Example output of csv formatted pycobertura diff command](images/example_csv_diff_output.png)

+*NOTE*: For the csv format we chose as default delimiter the semicolon, because the common is used internally in the "Missing" column,
+therefore the "," delimiter might lead to problems when rendering the csv in an editor.

 Analogously you can also show the diff in markdown format via: